laszlourszuly/jenigma/README.md

+# Implementing an Enigma simulator
+This exercise is about implementing an Enigma simulator in a programming language of your choice.
+To your help you have the Internet and the discussion below, and, if having a really bad day; an example Java implementation in this very repository.
+The [introduction](#introduction-to-the-enigma-machine) could give you an idea on how to model your solution.
+You won't be able to make it without the documentation on the internal wireing of the rotors, linked to in the end of the [rotor details section](#a-closer-look-at-the-rotors).

+Your implementation should be case insensitive regarding the input, and it should ignore everything that's not `[A-Za-z]`.
+To honor the old ways, you should add a space after each fifth encrypted character and a line break after each fifth group of encrypted characters.

+[`Example 1`](#example-1) could be of good use when debugging your rotor implementation.
+The master test is to configure and feed your finished implementation according to [`Example 2`](#example-2) and verify you get the expected output.
+You should also be able to feed your encrypted result as input and get the clear text as output.

+May the force be with you!

 # Setting up the example environment
 After having cloned the repository, change location to the project root and issue below command to setup the correct gradle wrapper for the project.